microsoft/DataConnectors/docs/m-extensions.md

 The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.
 See the (Query File)[#query-file] section for more details.

 ## Build and Deploy from Visual Studio
-Building your project will produce your .mez file.
+Building your project will produce your .pqx file.

-Data Connector projects do not support custom post build steps to copy the output .mez file to your `PQ_ExtensionDirectory`.
+Data Connector projects do not support custom post build steps to copy the output .pqx file to your `PQ_ExtensionDirectory`.
 If this is something you want to do, you may want to use a third party visual studio extension, such as [Auto Deploy](https://visualstudiogallery.msdn.microsoft.com/9f7165ab-eef6-4576-8733-b630db1a59c0?SRC=VSIDE).

-## Extension Files (MEZ)
+## Extension Files (PQX)
-PQ extensions are bundled in a zip file and given a .mez file extension.
-These are typically referred to as MEZ files.
+PQ extensions are bundled in a zip file and given a .pqx file extension.
 At runtime, PBI Desktop will load extensions from directory defined by the PQ_ExtensionDirectory environment variable.
-PBI Desktop will load files with both the .m and .mez format, however, use of a .mez is required if you want to include icons or localized strings for your extension.

 ## Extension File Format
 Extensions are defined within an M section document.
 A section document has a slightly different format from the query document(s) generated in Power Query.
 Code you import from Power Query typically requires modification to fit into a section document, but the changes are minor.
 Section document differences you should be aware of include: